BradleyMatera/Star-Wars-Themed-React-App/README.md

 # > ⚠️ **DISCLAIMER:** This project is a work in progress.
-The installation commands and setup process may change as development continues.
+The installation commands and setup process may change as development continues

 > 📝 **Note:** Make sure you have Node.js (version 14 or later) and npm installed on your machine before starting the setup process.